How to Determine Carpet Grades

 4. Tuft Twist

 During manufacturing, carpet tufts are twisted to keep their original appearance.
-The number of twists on a carpet fiber may vary with every carpet.
+The number of twists on a carpet fiber varies.
 Frieze carpets have long fibers with a tight twist.
 They last longer than other carpet types.

 Despite having a deep carpet pile, shaggy carpets resist matting because of the tuft twist.
 To determine a carpet’s tuft twist rating, isolate some fibers and measure one inch in length.

 Counting the number of twists within that length gives you the carpet’s tuft twist.
 Some manufacturers also state the twist level on the spec sheet.
-Carpets with twist levels between 5 and 7 are the best flooring types.
+Carpets with twist levels between 5 and 7 are the best.

 5. Pile Height

-Pie height specifies the length or thickness of the carpet yarn.
-It excludes the carpet backing.
+Pie height specifies the length or thickness of the carpet yarn, excluding the carpet backing.
 A thick pile feels luxurious but may flatten in high-traffic areas.
 The ideal pile height for stairs should be about 1.2 centimeters.

 The height reduces the chances of matting and crushing.
 Most rooms need a pile height of around 1.9 centimeters.
 Carpets with longer fibers are suitable for low-traffic areas.